BlueHorn07/bluehorn07.github.io/_posts/mathematics/micro-economics/2025-06-01-micro-economics-exercise.md

 - What is the meaning of the bundle preference is convex?
 - What is the meaning of the bundle preference is monotone?
 - Can you give an example of non-monotone bundle preference?

+# Competitive Equilibrium

+- If Competitive Equilibrium occurs, then it is also Pareto stable.
+(O / X)
+  - If yes, give an example.
+  - If no, give a counter-example.